 Practice before you head out by visualizing the WHOLE evening.
 By mentally playing through the whole evening, your brain actually feels like it has already experienced the event so you are more prepared for success.

 To visualize the evening, sit somewhere quiet and start playing through the whole evening.
 Picture yourself getting ready for the night.
 Then picture arriving at the event.
 Where will you go first?
 Will you check out the food or will you go around the perimeter of the crowd to see who all is there?
 Who will you talk to first?
 What will you talk to them about?
 Picture yourself doing all these things with a smile on and carrying yourself with confidence.
 Then picture that someone asks you what you’d like to drink.
 How will you answer them.
 Play through the rest of the party or event in your mind and then picture yourself saying goodbye and leaving feeling so proud of yourself for staying alcohol free.

-Hiking, going to an exercise class, going to a museum, meet for a cup of coffee, go to a crafting night or host your own, go for a scenic drive, etc.
+Hiking, going to an exercise class, going to a museum, meet for a cup of coffee, go to a crafting night or host your own, go for a scenic drive, visit a “sober bar”, etc.

-BE CONFIDENT – Before I go to any social event (or even just hang out with friends I used to drink with), I work to pump myself up beforehand.
+Before I go to any social event (or even just hang out with friends I used to drink with), I work to pump myself up beforehand.
 I think of ALL the things I have accomplished since I quit drinking.
 I remember that drinking has actually changed my physical appearance – my skin and eyes are brighter, and I’ve lost some inches off my waist.
 I also remember that without drinking I will have a cleared head so I can communicate more easily and even tell better jokes.
-When I remind myself of all these things, it gives me a confidence boost, and when I’m feeling confident, it’s easier for me to stay on track with my alcohol free life.
+When I remind myself of all these things, it gives me a confidence boost, and when I’m feeling confident, it’s easier for me to stay on track with my alcohol free life and have fun.

 I hope these tips help you the next time you’re headed out with friends.
 Which tip do you think you’ll use first?
 What is a tip you have for socializing without alcohol that you would add to the list.